reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 }
 // highlight-end

-// Destructure `props.id`, since we just need the ID value const TodoListItem = ({ id }) => {
+// Destructure `props.id`, since we only need the ID value const TodoListItem = ({ id }) => {
   // Call our `selectTodoById` with the state _and_ the ID value
   // highlight-next-line